Adults using NHS-funded mental health and learning disability services

 |Chinese and other||6,771|

-Summary of Adults using NHS-funded mental health and learning disability services By ethnicity Summary
+Summary of Adults using NHS-funded mental health and learning disability services Rates of adults using NHS-funded secondary mental health and learning disability services Summary

 The Mental Health Minimum Dataset (MHMDS) and Mental Health and Learning Disabilities Dataset (MHLDDS) are mandatory monthly returns generated by providers of NHS-funded adult secondary services in the course of delivering those services to people of any age in England.
 This analysis is limited to adults.